JosePedroDias/toy-stock-market-client/README.md

 # toy stock market client

-A common API for interacting with the HTTP interface of toy-stock-market.
+A common API for interacting with the HTTP interface of [toy-stock-market](https://github.com/JosePedroDias/toy-stock-market).

 Works on both a browser and node.js, given you provide it implementations of the fetch API, EventSource and EventEmitter.

+Used by [toy-stock-market-ui](https://github.com/JosePedroDias/toy-stock-market-ui) (browser) and [toy-stock-market-bot](https://github.com/JosePedroDias/toy-stock-market-bot) (node.js).

 ## API